28 June 10

 In 2006, physical special effects company, Artem Ltd, asked her to establish its Scottish workshop, where she is Business Manager, overseeing all aspects of the company including co-ordinating delivery of SFX projects, marketing and business development.
 Joanna is also a co-founder of Screen Facilities Scotland, a new trade body that co-ordinates, promotes and lobbies on behalf of Scottish facility and service companies.

 Andrew Lockyer has worked at BBC Scotland for over twenty years, most recently as Executive Producer of The Review Show and the arts documentary strand ArtWorks Scotland.
 Over the years he’s also worked on magazine shows, large-scale live OBs and a daily radio show and has collaborated with many of Scotland’s major arts and educational institutions.
-He’s a keen theatre-goer and music fan and sits on the board of The Scottish Ensemble.

 Ian MacKenzie is Media Project Manager for Channel 4’s Creative Diversity team.
 His role encompasses creative content commissioning and project management across a diverse, multi-genre portfolio of TV & Digital companies in Scotland and Wales and the West of England; as well as portfolio responsibility for Channel 4’s external stakeholder engagement in those nations & regions.
 Ian acts as both an enabling commissioner for new talent; and a first point of contact for established independent production companies in helping Channel 4 to deliver on its commitment to diversity of supply; nations commissioning and innovation.
 Previously Ian was Acquisitions Manager at Channel 4 DVD, leading on rights acquisition on hit properties including The Inbetweeners, Misfits and Skins.